mgutierrez98/portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://manuel-gutierrez-portfolio.herokuapp.com/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal <a href="https://manuel-gutierrez-portfolio.herokuapp.com/" target="_blank">portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.